MariskaS85/Titik/README.md

 - Crispy forms is defined
 - Templates are defined including Crispy
 - User settings are defined, including email  verification
-- DJ database is used if database is set in environment, if not use Django datebase
+- DJ database is used if database is set in environment, if not use Django database
 - Password validators are set
 - Location settings are set, currently set on Europe
 - Database location of static files and Media files are set
 - Stripe Settings are initiated.

 # Extra
-The main font i have been using is the 'Oswald' and during one of my distraction i came accross the website of the designer of the font, Vernon Adams, who died on August 24 2016.
+The main font I have been using is the 'Oswald' and during one of my distraction I came accross the website of the designer of the font, Vernon Adams, who died on August 24 2016.
 Even though Vernon designed a lot of the Fonts we use today his family doesn't receive (financial support).
-Therefore a

 http://sansoxygen.com/

+# Personal Note

+This is my own project, eversince i've woked for a Computer Vision company i wanted to have a landmarked portrait.
+Code Insiti=ute has given me the option to create this.
+And all support have been so very very nice, tutors, Student Care and Mentors.
+Thank you!!

 https://www.geeksforgeeks.org/try-except-vs-if-in-python/
 https://www.tutorialrepublic.com/faq/how-to-launch-bootstrap-modal-on-page-load.php